When writing The Ultimate Small Business Branding Guide, the irony of commas in the title wasn’t lost on me.

 Who Could You Hire to Design and Develop Your Brand?

 You have a lot of options when it comes to selecting a branding partner to work with.
 Depending on your budget for the work, you might want to consider some options from the list below.

-So, how provides small business branding services?
+So, who can provide small business branding services?

 Let’s take a look at your options:

 Students are a mixed bag.
 Some of them are great, others not so much.
 It’s important to remember that if you hire a student, you’re not hiring a professional designer and they may lack experience in working with real businesses.

 That said, everyone has to learn somewhere.
 And I know I would have been grateful for the opportunity while I was studying.

 If you do decide that hiring a student is the right way to go, I would suggest trying to work with a 3rd year student, or someone that had recently graduated and is looking to snap up exciting opportunities.

 Remember to pay students fairly, it’s not fair not to!